This is a guest post by Stefanie Amini, Marketing Director, WalkMe

 1. Keep The Customer Service Specialists Happy And Satisfied

 A happy and satisfied customer care specialist is an agent that will give the best every day – this way, you will also reduce the general turnover rate.
-Simply pay attention to what the agents have to say, consider their suggestions, invest in training programs and team building activities and enhance the employment mechanism.
+Simply pay attention to what the agents have to say, consider their suggestions, invest in training programs and team-building activities, and enhance the employment mechanism.

 2. Use Social Media To The Fullest

-Social media channels (like Twitter of Facebook) are no longer aimed exclusively at social networking – now, some of the world’s most renowned brands and corporations use social media websites to promote their business and products and to keep in touch with their customers.
+Social media channels (like Twitter or Facebook) are no longer aimed exclusively at social networking – now, some of the world’s most renowned brands and corporations use social media websites to promote their business and products and to keep in touch with their customers.

 Moreover, they can also help you consolidate the brand identity and to improve customer service.
 It is highly recommended to reply to all messages on social media, and statistics reveal that approximately one out of three customer messages get a response.
-Using social media to boost the quality and effectiveness of customer service is a smart, efficient and cost-effective way to keep your customers informed and satisfied.
+Using social media to boost the quality and effectiveness of customer service is a smart, efficient, and cost-effective way to keep your customers informed and satisfied.

 3. Invest In Agent Training

-The quality and efficacy of the customer service is directly linked to the training level of the agents – whatever you do, do not skimp on training.
+The quality and efficacy of the customer service are directly linked to the training level of the agents – whatever you do, do not skimp on training.
 At the same time, a great way to reduce the costs is to boost the productivity of the agents by giving them the most suitable software solution for customer support.

 There are plenty of programs designed to facilitate the work of the agents, so make sure to use the right ones.
-This will considerably reduce the amount of e-mails and calls from customers, and it will also reduce the amount of stress the agent is subjected to on a daily basis.
+This will considerably reduce the number of e-mails and calls from customers, and it will also reduce the amount of stress the agent is subjected to on a daily basis.

 4. Offer Real-Time Customer Service

 Nowadays, most websites offer a comprehensive FAQ section where the customers can find answers to the most commonly asked questions – this will help you save a lot of money.
-On the other hand, so will the live chat feature – this basically connects the user with a customer service agent in a fast, efficient and affordable manner.
+On the other hand, so will the live chat feature – this basically connects the user with a customer service agent in a fast, efficient, and affordable manner.

 5. Use Self-Service Programs

 Last, but not least, self-service programs are extremely useful when it comes to providing customer service.
-Basically, these programs are guidance systems that are designed to help customers find the answers they are seeking, or the support they need when installing a program.
+Basically, these programs are guidance systems that are designed to help customers find the answers they are seeking or the support they need when installing a program.